 She lives in Danbury with her wife, Lois, and their two spirited and energetic sons, Andrew (9) and Dylan (6).

 With a degree in advertising from the University of Florida, Jenn began her career in sales and media buying.
 She served as President for the Ad Club of CT while pregnant with her first child.
 After spending seven years working in traffic and operations at a Hartford area brand transformation firm, she transitioned to working in internal communication at a Fortune 500 insurance company.
-After the birth of her first daughter, Jenn completed her 200 hour yoga teacher training.
-She is a founding member of a book club that’s been meeting since 2005 and is Chair of the Family Association at her daughters' school.
-She lives east of the river with her high school sweetheart and their two daughters born in 2010 and 2013.
+After the birth of her first daughter, Jenn completed her 200 hour yoga teacher training and is currently teaching family yoga.
+She is a founding member of a book club that’s been meeting since 2005 and has been Chair of the Family Association at her daughters' school.
+She lives east of the river with her high school sweetheart (and hates that term) and their two daughters born in 2010 and 2013.

 Jenna lives East of the River with her husband, 8 year old son who wants to play for the Mets and 5 year old daughter with a unique sense of style.
 She is an avid reader and a morning bootcamp devotee.
 She is challenged by both her work at a small law firm and her energetic young family.
 Sadly, after many years of hoping that Jenna would have a daughter just like her, her mother suffers from advanced dementia and is unable to appreciate the irony.

 Jessica has lived in CT her whole life.
 She works full time as an Engineering Technician at an aerospace company and full time as a mother of two boys.
 She is a typical, frazzled 30-something working mother trying to successfully manage a career, motherhood, and a household.
 If anyone knows the secret to this success, please fill her in.
 Her greatest joy in life is her two boys, Jackson and Justus.
 They have taught her more than she ever imagined about who she is as a human being and as a woman.
 In her free time....ha-ha, that's funny.